Skip to Content

 Dessert Wine Poached Pears with Golden Raisins

-Dessert wine poached pears in a delicious honey, vanilla & cardamom syrup served with a Chantilly cream makes for an elegant end to any meal.
+Dessert wine poached pears in a tasty honey, vanilla and cardamom syrup served with a Chantilly cream makes for an elegant end to any meal.

 Close-up dessert wine poached pears with golden raisins and Chantilly cream.